wildnotion/wildnotion.github.io/README.md

 Reduction of debug logs to clean up source code.

 **Narrative for Update_03:**
 After ensuring my database was fully functional with the variables I had assigned to each cache and each item, I focused on accessing the GPS sensor to obtain a device's current coordinates.
 Utilizing the Android API to fetch the location services from the sensor saved me a lot of coding, as the tools were already in place.
 While keeping the GPS sensor active helps keep location accuracy high, it is also a huge drain on the battery.
 With my design wanting to limit battery use yet keep high accuracy, I wrote an algorithm to first immediately fetch and return any last known location from when the GPS sensor was last active, then search for satellite signal until an acceptable accuracy is reached, which I set at 20 meters.
+Additionally, I removed the ability to click the GPS button while it is searching for satellite and I temporarily display a loading animation and message.
 Once the accuracy is reached, the GPS sensor stops communicating with satellites to conserve battery life, the current coordinates are returned by the function, and the UI is updated with the results.
 However, being able to use the GPS sensor in the first place requires a user to allow that functionality.
 I implemented a simple boolean to determine if a user had booted for the first time and prompted them with an option to allow location services to use the GPS sensor if they had.
 Additionally, I created a permissions page to allow toggling the permission on when denied, or opening the app settings to manually deny location services as they cannot be programmatically denied.
 When location permissions are denied, I removed the ability for the user to click the GPS button, however I still allow them to manually input numbers should they choose.

 <div align="center">
            <img src="images/Options.png" alt="Broken Image" width="25%" />